google/dawn/docs/dawn/features/dawn_native.md

 Additional functionality:
  - `wgpu::DawnTogglesDeviceDescriptor` may be chained on `wgpu::DeviceDescriptor` on device creation to enable Dawn-specific toggles on the device.

+ - `wgpu::DawnCacheDeviceDescriptor` may be chained on `wgpu::DeviceDescriptor` on device creation to enable cache options such as isolation keys.

  - Synchronous `adapter.CreateDevice(const wgpu::DeviceDescriptor*)` may be called.

 Notes: